alesinicio/EasysubtitleDownloader/README.md

 Can be used in an object-oriented fashion or in procedural format.

 The file 'tests.php' runs unit-tests for most common situations.

 Feel free to contribute.

 ## Examples
 ### Object-oriented style
 	try {
+		$sub = new subtitleDownloader();

 		//SETS THE PATH TO THE VIDEO FILE
 		$sub->setVideofile(__DIR__.'/tests/alesinicio/Easysubtitle/justified.mp4');